 - 1. The Exam Board will award the student a diploma in evidence of the fact that he has passed the propaedeutic exam or final exam in accordance with article 7.11 WHW. - 2.
 If it is found that the student does not meet the procedural requirements for the award of a diploma, as set out in the Enrolment and Disenrollment Regulations on Bachelor's and Associate Degree Programmes, the diploma will not be awarded until such time as the student meets these requirements. - 3.
-The student who has met the requirements for completing the final exam, can file a request with the Exam Board via Osiris Case to decide at a later time in the academic year that the student has complied with all the requirements.
-The student must file a reasoned request in writing at least 5 days prior to the meeting of the Exam Board.
-After the meeting, the Exam Board will share its decision with the student in writing. - 4.
+A. The student who has met the requirements for completing the final exam, but wants to attend another course or courses, can file a request with the Exam Board via Osiris Case to decide at a later time in the academic year that the student has complied with all the requirements.
+The student must file a reasoned request in writing at least 20 days prior to the date of the last test to pass before graduating.
+After the meeting, the Exam Board will share its decision with the student in writing. - A student can withdraw a request on Thursday before the Exam Board meeting by sending an e-mail to qvs-examencommissie@hhs.nl) - B. The student who has met the requirements for completing the final exam, but wants to participate in a resit, can file a request with the Exam Board via Osiris Case to decide at a later time in the academic year that the student has complied with all the requirements.
+The student must file a reasoned request in writing at least 20 days prior to the date of the last test to pass before graduating.
+With this request the students asks the Exam Board to decide 20 days after the resit if the student has complied with all the requirements.
+After the meeting, the Exam Board will share its decision with the student in writing.
+Students can withdraw a request on Thursday before the Exam Board meeting by sending an e-mail to gys-examencommissie@hhs.nl) - 4.
 The text on the diploma is written in Dutch and English. - 5.
 The diploma includes a list of grades.
-The following information is shown on the diploma: - a. the complete names and date of birth of the student; - b. the date of the meeting on which the Exam Board determined the exam results; - c. the name of THUAS and the programme name as recorded in the Central Register of Higher Education Study Programmes (CROHO); - d. a list of the units of study successfully completed by the student and the accompanying results; - e. the date on which the programme was last accredited or the date on which the programme was successfully audited as a new programme; - f. for the final exam: the degree awarded to the student; - g. for the final exam: the qualification associated with passing the final exam, if applicable.
+The following information is shown on the diploma: - a. the complete names and date of birth of the student; - b. the date of the meeting on which the Exam Board determined the exam results;